-Next are your eyes and lashes.
+The next cosplay makeup for beginners section are about your eyes and lashes.
 Eyes give you the ability to play around with techniques to get the look and feel of your character.

 I start my eyes with a primer which helps to keep your eyeshadow from creasing.
 Then I use an eyeshadow shade the same as my skin-tone on my lid.